Gert Schramm

-Gert Schramm (28 November 1928 in Erfurt, Thuringia – 18 April 2016 in Eberswalde) was a survivor of Buchenwald concentration camp, where he was the youngest of six black prisoners.
+Gert Schramm (28 November 1928 – 18 April 2016) was a German survivor of Buchenwald concentration camp, where he was the youngest of six black prisoners.
 He was the son of a German woman and an African-American father and was arrested in violation of Nazi racial purity laws.

 Early years

 Schramm was born to Marianne Schramm and Jack Brankson, an engineer from an American steel company who was in Thuringia on a contract.
 Schramm grew up in Witterda and Bad Langensalza.
 After graduating from the Volksschule, he worked as a helper in a car repair shop.
 According to the Nuremberg Laws, he was denied the right to any vocational training as a Mischling ersten Grades, (mixed race of the first grade).
 He was also living evidence of illegal interracial "incest" that carried a death penalty for his father and himself.

 Brankson made several visits to Thuringia after his contract was up.
 During one visit in 1941, he was arrested for violation of Nazi racial laws and sent to Auschwitz, where he apparently died, there being no further trace of him.